LMelker/Jira-Sandbox-Environment/README.md

 - Connect to Postgres database
 - Create a database for Jira
 - Goto: http://jira.internal
- - It can be needed to Restart Jira
 - Start setup Jira with the database you had created.

 Use NodeRed (http://nodered.internal) for mockups of your work / testing.